jeansergegagnon/zoneedit_letsencrypt/README.md

 ./getcert-wilddns-with-zoneedit.sh -d yourdomain.com
 ```

-To automate this in cron, you can add the -a flag, for example:
+To automate this in cron, you can add the -a flag and the -e email value, for example:

 ```
+CERTBOTDIR=/home/user/certbot
-0 0,12 * * * /home/user/code/zoneedit_letsencrypt/getcert-wilddns-with-zoneedit.sh -d yourdomain.com -a
+0 0 10,20 * * /home/user/code/zoneedit_letsencrypt/getcert-wilddns-with-zoneedit.sh -d yourdomain.com -a -e youremail@yourdomain.com
 ```

 For example, when running this command: